cisagov/ScubaGear/docs/MSAL-INTEGRATION.md

 ## Compatibility decision

 ScubaGear pins `Microsoft.Identity.Client` 4.82.0.
 Interactive authentication uses the system browser only (loopback redirect); the WAM broker and its native runtime are no longer bundled.
-Newer MSAL versions are advisory until fresh-process load-order validation passes.
+Newer MSAL versions are advisory until signature and hash integrity validation passes.

 ## Migration status